civicrm/civicrm-core/ext/afform/README.md

 3. Allows developers (or administrators/tools) to embed these forms in other CiviCRM-AngularJS apps.
 4. Allows developers to apply change-sets via hook. (*WIP; pending upstream support*)

 This extension is a proof-of-concept.
 It aims to demonstrate the core model/concept -- however, there are [known issues and additional components](docs/roadmap.md) to address, and some documentation will be easier to approach if you already have a basic understanding of CiviCRM API and AngularJS.
 It is licensed under [AGPL-3.0](LICENSE.txt).

 ## Requirements

-* PHP v7.0+
+* PHP v7.2+
-* CiviCRM v5.22+

 <!--
 ## Installation (Web UI)

-This extension has not yet been published for installation via the web UI.
+This extension ships with core and when it matures will eventually be enabled by default on new installs and at some point required.

 ## Installation (CLI, Zip)